adines/SemiCompact/README.md

 | ShuffleNet | 89.0 | 74.0 | 75.0 | 66.0 | 62.0 | 92.0 | **93.0** |

 ### APTOS Blindness
+Performance comparison of the different architectures trained with the seven different processes (Base, PD: Plain Distillation, DD: Data Distillation, MD: Model Distillation, MDD: Model Data Distillation, FixMatch and MixMatch) in the APTOS Blindness dataset.
+In bold face the best model.

+In this case we have a multiclass classification problem and then we have only used Accuracy to compare the performance of the different architectures.

 | Network | Base | PD | DD | MD | MDD | FixMatch | MixMatch |
 |--|--|--|--|--|--|--|--|